decima/symfony-learning-guide/README.md

             algorithm: bcrypt
 ```

-This section adds the classes to use as user and its encryption method.
+The encoder specify how the user class is encrypted.